hove-io/navitia_sdk_docs/docs/bookmark/ios/index.md

 | --- | --- | --- |
 | `journey` | [`SharedData.FavoriteJourney`](#favorite-journey) | Favorite journey to create |

-- Create a new favorite POI.
+:material-arrow-right: Create a new favorite POI.
 Returns a boolean if the creation has succeed or not.

 ``` swift
 func addFavoritePoi(_ poi: SharedData.FavoritePoi) -> Bool